MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 - The columns and table type of the combined table (i.e. all pages together) are derived from the first page of data.
 The `getNextPage` function should normalize each page of data.
 - The first call to `getNextPage` receives a null parameter.
-- `getNextPage` must return null when there are no pages left
+- `getNextPage` must return null when there are no pages left.

 ### Implementing GetAllPagesByNextLink
-The body of our `GetAllPagesByNextLink` function implements the `getNextPage` function argument for [`Table.GenerateByPage`](../../../HelperFunctions.md#tablegeneratebypage).
+The body of your `GetAllPagesByNextLink` function implements the `getNextPage` function argument for [`Table.GenerateByPage`](../../../HelperFunctions.md#tablegeneratebypage).
 It will call the `GetPage` function, and retrieve the URL for the next page of data from the `NextLink` field of the `meta` record from the previous call.